 - 4 tablespoons butter

-Add the rest of the ingredients and process until desired texture and consistency.
+Add the rest of the ingredients and process and pulse until desired texture and consistency.